Can diamonds ever really be green, sustainable and ethical?

-Another idea is to recycle.
-Take diamonds from existing jewellery and have them reworked into rings or bracelets as you desire.
-Recycled, or reclaimed diamonds are often considerably less expensive than their new retail cousins, so they won’t hurt the wallet or the planet.
+Another idea is to recycle, taking diamonds from existing jewellery and having them reworked into rings or bracelets as desired.
+Recycled or reclaimed diamonds are often considerably less expensive than their new retail cousins, so they won’t hurt the wallet or the planet.

 Lab-grown diamonds have the potential to be eco-friendly if a clean energy source is used.
 They are clearly more sustainable than mining and far more carats can be produced in a lab than remain in the ground.

-People are wising up to the environment and manufacturers are adjusting their practices.
+People are wising up to the need to protect the environment and manufacturers are adjusting their practices.
 There is a bright future for sustainable clothes for instance and now jewellery producers are also taking notice of green trends.

-It was estimated that around 9 percent of the world’s diamond market was made up of lab-grown stones in 2019 and this figure is expected to double in the next few years as consumers look for more ethical and sustainable jewellery options.
+It was estimated that around 9% of the world’s diamond market was made up of lab-grown stones in 2019 and this figure is expected to double in the next few years as consumers look for more ethical and sustainable jewellery options.